 “All great things begin with a vision…a dream,” Estée Lauder said.
 And when she set out to launch a beauty company in 1946, she certainly had a clear vision for her future—it was the guiding force in everything she did.
 What she might not have imagined, however, was that she would set the standard for the entire beauty industry for decades to come.
 From product to packaging to simply hiring the right people for her newly founded company, Estée Lauder ushered in a new era of beauty.
-Now, as we celebrate the 60th anniversary of Re-Nutriv, the first luxury cream Estée herself created in 1956, here are five facts you may not have known about our legendary founder.
+Now, as we celebrate our brand’s 75th Anniversary, here are five facts you may not have known about our legendary founder.

 1. She didn’t want her customers to buy a lot of products.
 (Really!)
 “Never sell a customer what she doesn’t want or need,” she wrote.
 Of course sales were important as she grew her brand, but at the end of the day, Estée strongly believed that the ideal beauty routine required only a few key products, and no more than 3 minutes each morning and evening to apply them.
 No elaborate rituals necessary.